Is Kali Forms not sending email from your WordPress site?

 1. Check Your Kali Forms Settings

-Kali Forms creates 2 default notifications for each form you create.
-It’s definitely a good idea to check the defaults on these.
+Kali Forms creates a default contact form for you when you activate it.
+It’s definitely a good idea to check the settings for this form if you’re going to be using it.

 First, open up the forms by heading to Kali Forms » All Forms.